6 Steps for Creating a Smooth Chatbot Conversation Flow

 For Ola, I wrote a basic script for booking a hair appointment, since that’s what she does best.
 I filled in my predetermined diagram and here’s how it turned out:

 The words are there, but it’ll take a few revisions to get the voice just right.
 The diagram helps me visualize the progression of the conversation and will aid me when building my bot.
 All I have to do is add the fun, human-like details that will make it *chef’s kiss.*

 To achieve this, I highly recommend watching and listening to characters or people similar to your bot persona.
 For Ola, I watched videos of Portuguese women speaking to get a feel for their language flow.
 I also used the site WordHippo to look up some simple Portuguese words or phrases I could sprinkle in my script.

 For more help, check out this post on best writing practices to get your mind on a creative track.

-5Put your conversation flow to the test
+Test your conversation flow

 As you write and rewrite your script, I recommend reading it out loud to yourself.
 And I don’t mean under your breath while sitting at your desk, but like an actor at a table reading.